paulheayn-usds/paulheayn-usds/ssa/officeLocator/kickoff meeting with eric 10-13.md

 > There is arcGIS data which we have access to it, but we want consumer friendly mapping

 *What is out of scope?*

 For the concept we shouldn't limit ourselves as much, the data we have access to will do that for us.
 > DOORS can add attributes.
 In time scale, we can have some in there, but office wait time is a wish list item.

+*How do we handle content controls for field offices, such as field office closures for inclement weather?*

+We could include content controls for field offices in concepts, but that functionality isn't yet built.
+> There will be temporary controls but its not available now.
+Data in this feature will probably message and expectation for reopen, but its not being worked on right now.

 ```
 Action Item
 Paul to follow up with Tom Nielsen on the work he has done with the Justice 40 team and understand the free federal mapping tool they are using.
 ```

-**Users and Stakeholders**
+## Users and Stakeholders

 *Which field offices might be the best to talk directly with users?*
 We have some data from regional offices, but we need to get in front of users and talk with them.
 > I've been working with regions to get information on them to understand types of information.
 But we've been relying on customer feedback through agents, need to talk with customer